Local Thorn Alpha 9s

 The Alpha 9 had a limited popularity in Derbyshire - it was more common than the Alpha 1 in the County area - however, the reverse is true in the City.
 The peak of its popularity here was in the 1970s - after that, it appears that the GEC Z9454 was a preferred option until the 1990s when the Alpha 4 and Philips MA 90 became popular.

-This Alpha 9 in Hartshorne is of the shallow-bowled, gear in base variety.
+A more common mounting height for the Alpha 9 is 8 m.
+This Alpha 9 in Hartshorne follows this trend, and is of the shallow-bowled, gear in base variety.
 An Alpha 4 replacement can just be seen in the background.

-The village of Hatton in South Derbyshire is a good place for spotting Alpha 9s.
+The village of Hatton in South Derbyshire used to be a good place for spotting Alpha 9s until the columns were replaced in the late 2000s.
 Again, all are geared remotely - even the two deep-bowled examples.

 The bowl on this example was held in place with a cable-tie: